emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have 4K content. ❌

 ***
-## SpenEmbed
+## FireFlix
 ### Score: 10/22
 1. Streams load very fast. ✔️
-1. Has 1080p and can be lowered. ✔️
+1. Main server is 720p or lower for a lot of content. ❌
-1. Good for new content, but struggles to find older stuff. ⚠️
+1. Site is good for newer content but not as good for older stuff. ⚠️
-1. 7 sources and does not auto-switch if one fails. ⚠️
+1. Has 10 hosts, but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
-1. UI has lots of room for improvement. ❌
+1. UI is pretty good, looks modern, search shows results as you type. ✔️
-1. Has built in subs for most content. ✔️
+1. Site is lacking in terms of subtitle features. ❌
 1. Site has movies and shows, but not much anime. ⚠️
-1. Site has continue watching, but no sort of watchlists. ⚠️
+1. Site has continue watching. ✔️
-1. Site is lacking in terms of content discoverability and sorting. ❌
+1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌

 ***